 My Watering Guide for 10 Popular Houseplants

-To further help you on your houseplant success, I’ve rounded up 10 of my favorite Low-Maintenance & Low-light Houseplants and listed their common watering needs.
+To further help you with your houseplant success, I’ve rounded up 10 of my favorite Low-Maintenance & Low-light Houseplants and listed their common watering needs.

 Low-maintenance, non-finicky houseplants are a great place to start for you if you are wanting to start or add to your houseplant collection.